What to Know About Cervical Cancer

 Q: How have the guidelines for the prevention and detection of cervical cancer changed?

-Dr. Buchanan: Screening guidelines have recently been updated by the American Cancer Society.
-It now recommended to start screening patients at age 25, instead of age 21.
+Dr. Buchanan: Screening guidelines are recommended to start screening patients at age 21.
 Thanks to advancements in vaccine coverage, instances of cervical cancer are low among young women under the age of 25.

-The most notable change is that the ACS now recommends the HPV test once every five years as the primary diagnostic test for cervical cancer, instead of the Pap test once every three years.
-This change stems from research showing that the HPV test is more effective than just looking for precancerous changes in the cervix with the Pap test—and it also avoids over testing and unnecessary medical intervention.
+The most notable change is that the American Society for Colposcopy and Cervical Pathology (ASCCP) now recommends co-testing once every three years until age 30, then every five years until at least age 65.
+This change stems from research showing that the HPV test is more effective in conjunction with the Pap smear for precancerous changes in the cervix—and it also avoids over testing and unnecessary medical intervention.

 Q: How can patients approach their healthcare team about cervical cancer screening?

-Dr. Buchanan: The first step is for patients to be comfortable with their provider.
-I’ve heard many stories where patients saw an OB/GYN or primary care provider who didn’t answer their questions, Women should know that they have the freedom to switch providers at any time.
+Dr. Buchanan: The first step is making sure that the patient is comfortable with their provider and that he or she answers all of their questions.
+I’ve heard many stories where patients saw an OB/GYN or primary care provider who didn’t answer their questions.
+Women should know that they have the freedom to switch providers at any time.
 Getting a Pap or HPV test can be nerve-wracking, especially for the first time, so it’s important to have a provider with whom she feels comfortable.

 The next and most important step is to convey any and all concerns you have to your provider.
 If you’re not sure where to start, start with your own history, like if you’ve had the HPV vaccine or if someone in your family has had cervical cancer.
 It is believed cervical cancer can run in families, so cascade testing—testing family members once one person has been identified with a certain mutable gene—can help greatly with prevention.